AhmedYousriSobhi/aCupOfTea/business/realStateCompnay/readme.md

 |Optimized Property Search| Create algorithms that help customers find properties that best match their preferences and budget, making the property search process more efficient and personalized.
 |Rental Price Prediction| Develop models to predict rental prices based on factors such as location, property type, and local amenities, enabling landlords to set competitive rental rates.
 |Automated Property Appraisal| Build a system to automatically appraise properties based on historical sales data and market trends, streamlining the property valuation process.
-|Real Estate Market Analysis| Conduct comprehensive market analysis to identify emerging trends, hotspots, and investment opportunities for the company and its clients.
+|Real Estate Market Analysis| Conduct comprehensive market analysis to identify emerging trends, hotpots, and investment opportunities for the company and its clients.
 |Image Analysis for Property Photos| Implement computer vision techniques to analyze property images and extract relevant features, improving the property listing quality.
 |Property Portfolio Optimization| Optimize the company's property portfolio by analyzing property performance metrics, return on investment (ROI), and risk factors.
 |Time-to-Sell Prediction| Develop models to predict the time it takes to sell a property, helping real estate agents and sellers set realistic expectations.